🧮 Reporter

 Step 1: Navigate to the Reporter

-To see your automatic reports, click the check box next to "Show only auto-run" in the report library.
-Automatic reports will be marked with the ♻️ symbol for easy identification.
+To see your recurring reports, click the check box next to "Show only auto-run" in the report library.
+Recurring reports will be marked with the ♻️ symbol for easy identification.

 What happens to the selected date range?

-Every time your model refreshes, the reporting time period will shift relative to the model date.
-This means if the new model date is n days in the future compared to the date of the last model refresh, then all report dates will be shifted by n days.
+For the custom selection, if the new model date is n days in the future compared to the date of the last model refresh, then all report dates will be shifted by n days.
 The next time the model is refreshed, all the report dates will be shifted by the number of days between the last model refresh and the latest model refresh.

 You can use this feature to set up reports that will automatically generate for a given time period so every time the model updates, you can log into your dashboard and view the latest numbers in your report.